matthias-reis/carda-gatsby/content/articles/2021/10/breaths-though-life-en.md

 ---
 date: 2021-10-19T11:55:01.810Z
-slug: breaths-though-life-en
 typeName: Review
 title: '"Though Life"'
 subTitle: The New Breaths Album
 seoTitle: '"Though Life" – The New Breaths Album – Hardcore Review'
 description: The new Breaths album "Though Life" is on its way, and it's about time that I do this feature about it.
 The vegan post-music project from Richmond, Virginia, has announced the record for early next year.
 excerpt: The new Breaths album "Though Life" is on its way, and it's about time that I do this feature about it.
 The vegan post-music project from Richmond, Virginia, has announced the record for early next year.
 It could be a contender for your album of the year 2022.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/breaths-jpg-imagine-080808_587863_1024_768/640.webp
 copyright: Breaths
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/breaths-fb-png-imagine-080808_364333_1200_628/640.webp